lastic/lastic.github.io/README.md

 , started to sell Colecovision and it's first iteration of a home computer , called the Colecovision Adam.

-Since it had a printer and was struggling with typing classes my parent decided to buy this for me, it basically sparked my whole interest in computers in general.
+Since it had a printer and was struggling with typing classes my parents decided to buy this for me, it basically sparked my whole interest in computers in general.

 [ADAM](https://nl-m-wikipedia-org.translate.goog/wiki/Coleco_Adam?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp)